gucu112/Gucu112.Powershell/README.md

 - `{A}` - major version, incrementing only when breaking changes appears, starting from 0
 - `{b}` - minor version, incrementing for each release, starting from 0 when new major version introduced
 - `{yyMM}` - 2-digits year (range from 00 to 99) with 2-digits month (range from 00 to 12)
-- `{ddr}` - 2-digits day of the month (range from 01 to 31) and revison number, incrementing for each daily version, starting from 0
+- `{ddr}` - 2-digits day of the month (range from 01 to 31) and patch number, incrementing for each daily version, starting from 0

 ## Authors